epam/edp-install/docs/operator-guide/install-via-helmfile.md

 ## Helmfile Structure

-* The `envs/common.yaml` file contains the specification for environments pattern, list of helm repositories from which it is necessary to fetch the helm charts and additional Helm parameters
+* The `envs/common.yaml` file contains the specification for environments pattern, list of helm repositories from which it is necessary to fetch the helm charts and additional Helm parameters.
-* The `envs/platform.yaml` file contains global parameters that are used in various Helmfiles
+* The `envs/platform.yaml` file contains global parameters that are used in various Helmfiles.
-* The `releases/envs/` contains symbol links to environments files
+* The `releases/envs/` contains symbol links to environments files.
-* The `releases/*.yaml` file contains description of parameters that is used when deploying a Helm chart
+* The `releases/*.yaml` file contains description of parameters that is used when deploying a Helm chart.
-* The `helmfile.yaml` file defines components to be installed by defining a path to Helm releases files
+* The `helmfile.yaml` file defines components to be installed by defining a path to Helm releases files.
-* The `envs/ci.yaml` file contains stub parameters for CI linter
+* The `envs/ci.yaml` file contains stub parameters for CI linter.
-* The `test/lint-ci.sh` script for running CI linter with debug loglevel and stub parameters
+* The `test/lint-ci.sh` script for running CI linter with debug loglevel and stub parameters.

 ## Deploy Components